• Skip to main content

 Below are the new words used in the example sentence.

-This is a typical usage of “kami” meaning ‘paper’.
-In this example, it works together with the nai form of “tsukau” which means ‘not to use’ in Japanese.
-We do not often use our hair or god, so we can easily understand the correct meaning of this example sentence.
+This is a typical usage of this type of “kami”.
+In this example, it works together with the nai form of “tsukau” to mean ‘not to use paper’ in Japanese.
+We do not often use our hair or gods, so we can easily understand the correct meaning of this example sentence.

 Kami to mean ‘god’ in Japanese

 Native speakers, especially young people, use this word like an adjective to mean ‘godlike’ in Japanese.
-This fact would help Japanese learners to understand Japanese daily conversations and chats on the internet correctly, I think.
+This fact would help Japanese learners understand the correct meanings of Japanese daily conversations, I think.

 Then, let me explain how to use this type of “kami” through the example sentence below.